Palliative Care for Community

 What is Palliative Care?

-Palliative care is person and family-centred care provided for a person living with a life-limiting disease and their families for whom the primary goal is to optimise the quality of life.
+Palliative care is person and family-centred care provided for a person living with a life-limiting disease and their families and/or carers for whom the primary goal is to optimise the quality of life.

 After diagnosis with a life limiting illness